 If you’ve worked with Microsoft Project before, then you are familiar with its powerful planning capabilities but also its many, well… frustrations.

 For one thing, it’s hard to share files, which are too large for email and only viewable if you have MS Project installed (and not many people do.)
 Also, it’s quite expensive and usually requires using alongside Microsoft Project Server and/or Sharepoint, which require license renewals, large installation costs and the cost of upkeep and management.

-Finally, even though there are a myriad of new Microsoft online versions, you still need the desktop license!
+Finally, even though there are a myriad of new Microsoft Project Online versions, you still need the desktop license!
 Confusing.